nford18/gravity-headache/README.md

-# Simulation of LISA and Asteroids and Analysis Program made for CIS 485/6: Senior Physics Project
+# Simulation of LISA and Asteroids and Analysis Program made for PHY 485/6: Senior Physics Project

 This repository was created halfway into my capstone year to make transferring data and graphs easier.
 The project started in August 2023.